deeprjs/deepr/README.md

 If the source is omitted, it means the current context will be re-used in the response as it is, without any processing.

 For example, in the following query, `=>items` means we take the current context and put it inside an object whose key is `items`.
-Basically we are nesting the current context one level deeper, under a new key.
+Basically, we are nesting the current context one level deeper, under a new key.

 ```json
 {